-In 2019/20, the service has focused on rationalising the administrative arrangements, reducing unnecessary paperwork, and enabling staff and managers to access service and information directly and promptly.
+In 2021/22, the service has focused on rationalising the administrative arrangements, reducing unnecessary paperwork, and enabling staff and managers to access service and information directly and promptly.

-- input recruitment and appointment arrangements, in an effort to reduce internal bureaucracy and to facilitate the task for individuals when applying for a post in the Council - change the procedure of communication and administration from paper to electronic means.
+- input recruitment and appointment arrangements, in an effort to reduce internal bureaucracy and to facilitate the task for individuals when applying for a post in the Council - change the procedure of communication and administration from paper to electronic means - research work to be undertaken on the human resources systems available in the open market.